DesislavaSGeorgieva/art-museum-covid-sql-analysis/README.md

 GROUP BY m.Name;

-🔎 See all SQL queries here: queries.sql
+🔎 See all SQL queries here: analysis_queries.sql